 Termination of Aid: Students who are dismissed from the Massachusetts School of Law for any reason are terminated from financial aid.

-Maximum Timeframe: As a rule, the maximum timeframe to complete the MSLAW program and receive a JD is 48 months.
+Maximum Timeframe: As a general rule the maximum timeframe to complete the MSL program and receive a JD is 48 months.
 In some cases, a student may have extenuating circumstances, which may prolong their graduation date up to 84 months.
-Please see the Tuition and Financial section for the complete SAP policy